lgreco/cdp/docs/source/COMP271/notes/cta.rst

        return (int) (thisDistance-otherDistance);
    }

-We don't know yet how ``distanceFromDowntown`` works but we can assume that it returns the distance between downtown Chicago and a location specified by latitude and longitude.
+We don't know yet how method ``distance``, shown above, works but we can assume that it returns the distance between downtown Chicago and a location specified by latitude and longitude.
 The important thing is the return line above.
 Consider the following invocation of the method:

 .. code:: java